dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

              anticipate delivery in couple days"
 }
 ```
 Upon receipt of this response, the client app traverses the data to fetch the needed info.
-Most times the message is the only thing the user of the app gets to see, others are abstracted.
+The user gets to see only this message, others are abstracted.

 ---

 ## Why do you need an API?

 Let’s say you want to display motivational quotes on a section of your website.
-You might decide to write all these quotes or copy them off the internet, then save them in your database.
+You might decide to write all these quotes or copy them off the internet and save them in your database.
 But don’t forget you need a sufficient amount of these, you don’t want to bore your readers with same quotes all the time.
 So imagine the stress of getting these quotes and saving everything in the database.

 ![take orders](https://cdn-images-1.medium.com/max/1600/1*o5dz30z2iTiZm2SGZlH14A.jpeg)

 _Image source: [The Bitchy Waiter](http://thebitchywaiter.com/2014/02)_

-Some rather hardworking and kind folk have most likely already built something like this and made it accessible via an API.
-So anytime you need to get quote, you only need to send a request to this API, describing exactly what you want based on the API's documentation.
 APIs are accessed though endpoints.
-Endpoints refers to the location of the resources on a particular server.
+Endpoints present an interface via which a resource or group of resources can be accessed.
 So when a request hits the API, it knows just what you want and how to respond to the call.
-Take a look at a sample endpoints from [talaikis.com](https://talaikis.com/random_quotes_api/) :
+Take a look at these endpoints from [talaikis.com](https://talaikis.com/random_quotes_api/) :

 ### Endpoints available:
-* https://talaikis.com/api/quotes/random — Returns One Random Quote.
+* [https://talaikis.com/api/quotes/random](https://talaikis.com/api/quotes/random) — returns one random Quote.
-* https://talaikis.com/api/quotes  — Returns 100 random quotes at a time.
+* [https://talaikis.com/api/quotes](https://talaikis.com/api/quotes)  — returns 100 random quotes at a time.

-From the above, calls to those endpoints returns different resource.
+From the code above, calls made to those endpoints return different resources.
 The first returns a random quote every time it’s called, while the other returns 100 random quotes.
 For your app, I believe the first endpoint is just perfect, so we'll use it!

-NOTE: Before you can make use of any API, you have to read the documentation, know the type of request it takes, queries, parameters and the structure of the expected response.
+__NOTE__: Before you can make use of any API, you have to read the documentation, know the type of request it takes, queries, parameters and the structure of the expected response.

 A sample request using [`jQuery.getJSON()`](https://www.w3schools.com/jquery/jquery_ref_ajax.asp) method to call the first endpoint: